phpMyDomo/phpMyDomo/doc/INSTALL.md

 _in Debian, you just have to change "AllowOverride None" to "AllowOverride All" ._
 `nano /etc/apache2/sites-available/default`

-4) move the content of your phpMyDomo-phpMyDomo-XXXX/www/ directory to the directory where you have configured Apache to serve files from.
-Ie on debian, if you use the default webserver location in /var/www/, do:
+__5) move the content of your phpMyDomo-phpMyDomo-XXXX/www/ directory to the directory where you have configured Apache to serve files from__.
+_Ie on debian, if you use the default webserver location in /var/www/, do:_
 `mv -f /home/USERNAME/phpMyDomo-phpMyDomo-XXXX/www/* /var/www/`

-5) restart apache
+__6) restart apache__
 `apache2ctl restart`